 Welcome to the Weed Division website.
 We hope you can easily find the answer you are looking for here.
 If not please call 970-400-3770 to speak with someone from the Weed Division.

 The Weld County Weed Division has three distinct tasks.
 These tasks include landowner compliance/education, mowing and spraying.
-For more information on these tasks click here.
+For more information click on this division tasks link(PDF, 153KB).

 Any plant that is growing where you do not want it to grow can be a weed.
 The important differentiation is between a weed and a noxious weed.
 A noxious weed is a legal term that is classified by several key characteristics.
 1. It is a plant that is non-native to Colorado (and most likely the United States).
 2. It is very invasive and spreads easily without human assistance.
 3. It displaces native vegetation.
 And 4.
 The plant may be toxic to livestock, wildlife and humans (if consumed).